VASU-GARG/Hacktober-Fest-Main-README/README.md

 <h1>
  Hacktoberfest 2021 with ISTE-VIT
 </h1>
-<br> Get all the resources required for data structures at one place! :smile:
+<br> Get all the resources required for multiple domains ( ML, Web-Dev and App-Dev) at one place! :smile:
 <br>
-If you're an algorithms enthusiast :sunglasses: and want to add or improve an algorithm or snippet of code your contribution is welcome!
+If you're a tech enthusiast :sunglasses: and want to add or improve a snippet of code your contribution is welcome!
 <br>